finnianr/Eiffel-Loop/doc/Contents.md

 ## AES Encryption
 Easy interface to basic AES encryption with extensions to Colin LeMahieu's [AES encryption library](https://github.com/EiffelSoftware/EiffelStudio/tree/master/Src/contrib/library/text/encryption/eel).
 Includes a class for reading and writing encrypted files using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) cipher [block chains](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
 ## RSA Public-key Encryption
 Extends Colin LeMahieu's arbitrary precision integer library to conform to some RSA standards.
 The most important is the ability to read key-pairs conforming to the [X509 PKCS1 standard](https://en.wikipedia.org/wiki/X.509#Sample_X.509_certificates).
-The top level class to access these facilities is [$source EL_MODULE_X509_COMMAND].
+The top level class to access these facilities is [EL_MODULE_X509_COMMAND](http://www.eiffel-loop.com/library/text/rsa-encryption/x509/el_module_x509_command.html).

 The private key reader however uses a non-standard encryption scheme.
 It assumes the file is en	crypted using the Eiffel-Loop utility contained in `el_toolkit`.
-See class [$source CRYPTO_APP] for details.
+See class [CRYPTO_APP](http://www.eiffel-loop.com/tool/toolkit/source/apps/crypto_app.html) for details.
 (Missing file?)
 ## Evolicity Text Substitution Engine
 *Evolicity* is a text substitution language that was inspired by the [Velocity text substitution language](http://velocity.apache.org/) for Java. *Evolicity* provides a way to merge the data from Eiffel objects into a text template.
 The template can be either supplied externally or hard-coded into an Eiffel class.
 The language includes, substitution variables, conditional statements and loops.
 Substitution variables have a BASH like syntax.
 Conditionals and loops have an Eiffel like syntax.

-The text of this web site was generated by the Eiffel-view repository publisher (See class [$source REPOSITORY_PUBLISHER_APP]) using the following combination of *Evolicity* templates:
+The text of this web site was generated by the Eiffel-view repository publisher (See class [REPOSITORY_PUBLISHER_APP](http://www.eiffel-loop.com/tool/eiffel/source/apps/repository/repository_publisher_app.html)) using the following combination of *Evolicity* templates:

 1. [doc-config/main-template.html.evol](https://github.com/finnianr/Eiffel-Loop/blob/master/doc-config/main-template.html.evol)